 Expanding access to lifesaving commodities

-How PATH is improving access to lifesaving commodities like oxygen and contraception, essential for reducing preventable deaths and improving health outcomes globally
+PATH is improving access to lifesaving commodities for women and children to reduce preventable deaths and improve health outcomes globally.

 From vaccines and diagnostics to medical devices and digital tools, PATH develops and scales up health products that address local priorities and improve access.
 Still, fit-for-purpose health products only work if the people who need them can access them.
-That’s why we work in partnership with governments, civil society, and the private sector to mobilize resources and create effective markets and regulatory systems that can bring these lifesaving solutions to scale.
+That’s why we work in partnership with governments, civil society, and the private sector to mobilize resources, update and disseminate guidelines, and create effective markets and regulatory systems that can bring these lifesaving solutions to scale.

-By advancing both oxygen access and contraceptive choice, PATH is helping to shape policies and funding strategies that ensure critical health services are available to all.
+By bringing together technical expertise and advocacy know-how, PATH is shaping policies and funding strategies that ensure critical health services are available to all.

 PATH's Injectables Access Collaborative (AC) provides data-driven technical assistance, coordination, resources, and tools to ensure that women and girls have increased access to DMPA-SC and self-injection as part of an expanded range of contraceptive methods, delivered through informed choice programming.